 This is how we estimated how much money we would need to keep going nonstop during long-term travel.
-We guessed – based on what our trial runs cost – that we would need $1,500 in savings each month to retire early and enjoy a long-term travel lifestyle.
+We guessed – based on what our trial runs cost – that we would need a minimum of $1,500 from savings each month to retire early and enjoy a long-term travel lifestyle.

-If you are new to this site, we break down many of our monthly budgets.
+If you are new to this site, we break down many of our monthly budgets from our travels.
 Some examples:

-You cannot make educated guesses on what your expenses will be in the long-term picture if you do not know how much money you spend while on these short-term test runs.
+You cannot make your own educated guesses on what your expenses will be in the long-term travel picture if you do not know how much money you spend while on these short-term test runs.

 5.)
-Push your limits the next time you take a vacation
+Push your limits on your next vacation

 In the beginning, way back in 2002, we looked for the best airfare deals and that’s how we picked our destinations.
 Later, we spent a bit more money — but still looked for deals — so we could experience new places and push our limits.
 By 2013, we were comfortable flying into Managua, Nicaragua.

-By the time we were ready to try full-time slow travel in 2015, we had already been to a few places in Mexico and Central America where most vacationing tourists don’t usually go.
-So we already knew we loved experiencing places of all kinds – tourist meccas and also more remote destinations.
-We knew we liked variety.
+By the time we were ready to try full-time budget slow travel in 2015, we had already been to a few places where most vacationing tourists don’t usually go.
+We knew what type of lifestyle we could have in exotic countries on a realistic budget.

-The biggest test came when I moved to Tulum, Mexico, for five months in 2015, alone, before the spouse joined me.
+The biggest test for me personally was when I moved to Tulum, Mexico, for five months in 2015, alone, before the spouse joined me.
 Would I get homesick?
 Would I miss a working life?
 Would I want to go back to the U.S.?
 NO, NO, and NO. LOL.

 Don’t live vicariously through us — live your life!

-Continuous travel definitely is not for everyone.
+Long-term travel definitely is not for everyone.
 But everything starts with something, and so why not give it the test-run try?
-And if you decide an endless travel itinerary isn’t for you, you might discover you would prefer a month of travel, or six months, or some amount of time that feels right to you.
-Or, at the very least, you’ll have had some vacation adventures — outside the tourist zones.
+And, if you decide an endless travel itinerary isn’t for you, at least, you’ll have had some vacation adventures — outside the tourist zones.